sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 </p>

 The pattern that emerges is the model learning to attend to just the 8 neighbours of each cell.
-The attention of the model becomes nearly equivalent to a 3x3 average pool, as is used in convolutional neural networks, although unlike an average pool, it excludes the middle cell from the average.
+The attention of the model becomes near-equivalent to a 3x3 average pool, as is used in convolutional neural networks, except unlike an average pool, it excludes the middle cell from the average.
 It is vastly more efficient to directly use an average pool, rather than an attention layer,